bheisler/TinyTemplate/README.md

 ### Maintenance

-TinyTemplate is currently maintained by Brook Heisler (@bheisler).
+TinyTemplate was created and is currently maintained by Brook Heisler (@bheisler).

 ### License